bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 ![Histogram of frequency against difference in number of tautomers from RDKit baseline algorithm minus RDkit GetV1TautomerEnumerator, with the greatest frequency at x=0 and considerable frequencies to x=-200, but little frequency to x=200](/images/2024-05-01-Tautomer-Sources-Comparison_files/2024-05-01-Tautomer-Sources-Comparison_156_0.png)

+*Summary:* For sources for which we have data for all Refs, the most common difference in number of tautomers is zero.
+Compared to the baseline RDKit TautomerEnumerator,
+- Expt has almost exclusively positive differences, meaning there are fewer experimentally-observed tautomers than algorithmically enumerated.
+- GetV1TautomerEnumerator has more negative differences, meaning it tends to generate more tautomers than the new RDKit algorithm.
+While most differences are small (-5 to 5), there are dozens of cases where the difference is larger, almost all of them negative.
+For sources for which we have data for a small number of Refs, the difference in number of tautomers is less clustered.
+For cactus the difference is commonly multiple hundreds (positive), while for CACTVS the greatest difference is less than 200.

 ### InChI coverage of multiple SMILES